denull/perceptual/README.md

 * **MHash**.
 Marr hash, used in phash.org library and described in http://phash.org/docs/pubs/thesis_zauner.pdf.
 Current implementation is very slow and not very reliable; not recommended to use in the current state.
 * **PHash**.
 Radial hash, used in phash.org library and described in http://phash.org/docs/pubs/thesis_zauner.pdf.
 Very slow (relative to other hashes) when comparing hashes.

+In the future SIFT/SURF feature extraction can be added to the library.
+This should allow the most precise image matching.
+However it will also be the slowest one.

 [API Reference](https://denull.github.io/perceptual/)

 ## Installation